 Love Your Lawyer Day takes place every year on the first Friday of November.
 The holiday’s mission is to show respect and gratitude to lawyers and inspire them to continue their important work.
-Despite the negative stereotypes sometimes associated with the legal profession, lawyers play a crucial role in society: they uphold the law, protect people’s rights and freedoms, and help achieve justice.
+Despite the negative stereotypes sometimes associated with the legal profession, lawyers play a crucial role in society: they uphold the law, defend people’s rights and freedoms, and help ensure justice is served.

 History